theaipill/theaipill.github.io/_pages/gallery.md

 ![ITSC Chair](/assets/images/1602247912762.jpeg)

 ---
-While at SAE World Congress 2016 in Detroit for my talk on my paper, I was part of an invite-only lunch with Toyota Motor Chairman Takeshi Uchiyamada, who was also the featured speaker at the conference.
+While at SAE World Congress 2016 in Detroit for my talk, I was part of an invite-only lunch with Toyota Motor Chairman Takeshi Uchiyamada, who was also the featured speaker at the conference.
 This was a special moment for me, as I was the only woman(and the only Indian) from a total of ~65 invitees.
 ![SAE luncheon](/assets/images/1598975123984.jpeg)

 ---